 Expired COR™ Auditor Certificates are not accepted.

-- The BCCSA will only grant equivalency once- upon certificate expiry, the auditor must take the BCCSA COR™ Internal Auditor course and complete the audit assignment.
-OR, the auditor must complete 2 BC OHS COR™ audits within the next 3 years and recertify.
+- The BCCSA will only grant equivalency once.
+Upon certificate expiry, the auditor must take the BCCSA 2 Day COR™ Internal Auditor course and successfully complete the student audit assignment.

 - Re-certification course from other associations will not be accepted.